 4.)
 Hell’s Kitchen

-For some visitors, Hell’s Kitchen has (at least, historically) been one of the forgotten areas of New York to visit.
-That being said, it’s having a total revival over the last decade and it’s certainly a great place to head to for a different vibe.
+For some visitors, Hell’s Kitchen has (at least historically) been one of the forgotten areas of New York.
+That being said, it’s been completely revived over the last decade, and it’s certainly a great place to head to for a different vibe.

 One of the coolest cabarets to experience has to be at Don’t Tell Mama.
-Here, you can enjoy some of the very best bourbons and live music almost every night.
-Plus, it’s close to many of the broadways theatres, so it’s a great stop for a post-theatre tipple.
+Here, you can enjoy some of the best bourbons and live music almost every night.
+Plus, it’s close to many Broadway theatres, so it’s a great stop for a post-theatre tipple.

-For a tasty lunch, head to Gotham West Market that’s like a massive food hall with loads of different vendors.
-Here, you can grab any kind of food you can imagine. it’s delicious.
+For a tasty lunch, head to Gotham West Market, a massive food hall with loads of different vendors.
+Here, you can grab any kind of food you can imagine—it’s delicious.

-If its views and cocktails you’re after, pop into The Press Lounge at the Ink48 Hotel.
-It’s got some pretty decent cocktails with an amazing view over the Hudson River.
+If you’re after views and cocktails, pop into The Press Lounge at the Ink48 Hotel.
+It offers decent cocktails and an amazing view over the Hudson River.

-For some treasures and trinkets, head to Hell’s Kitchen Flea Market that’s in the heart of Hell’s Kitchen.
-Here you can grab some unique gifts and something souvenirs that are a great keepsake.
+For treasures and trinkets, head to Hell’s Kitchen Flea Market, which is in the heart of Hell’s Kitchen.
+Here, you can grab unique gifts and souvenirs that are great keepsakes.

 5.)
 Midtown

-Okay, so, home to Time Square, Midtown is probably one of the best areas in New York that you’ll almost be guaranteed to see when visiting Manhattan.
+Okay, so home to Times Square, Midtown is probably one of the best areas in New York, and you’ll almost be guaranteed to see it when visiting Manhattan.

-Here, they offer unsold tickets for today’s Broadway performances at about half the usual price.
-It’s a great way to seal a bargain and make your New York budget last little longer.
+They offer unsold tickets for today’s Broadway performances at about half the usual price.
+This is a great way to seal a bargain and extend your New York budget.

 Afterwards, make sure to pop into Grand Central Station to see the main concourse.
 It’s stunning and such an iconic piece of New York.

-Plus, if you’re wanting to visit an iconic building, you can head up to the top of the Empire State Building, too.
+Plus, if you want to visit an iconic building, you can head up to the top of the Empire State Building, too.
 This is just a little further down from the Rockefeller Center and really easy to visit.

-If you’re wanting to see a stunning library in New York, head across to the Morgan Library & Museum, too.
-We found this on our most recent trip and the rooms are stunning.
+If you want to see a stunning library in New York, head to the Morgan Library & Museum, too.
+We found this on our most recent trip, and the rooms are stunning.
 It’s well worth seeing and a great little stop before lunch.

 6.)
 Upper East Side